TrickzTwix/Test/Commands.md

 /f disband |	factions.disband |	Disband your faction
 /f warp [warp] [password] |	factions.warp |	Go to a Faction warp.
 Specify password if needed.
-/f help <page> |	factions.help |	List help pages for things /f home |	factions.home |	Go to your Faction's home
+/f help <page> |	factions.help |	List help pages for things /f home |	factions.home |	Go to your faction's home
-/f invite <target> |	factions.invite |	Invite a player to your Faction /f join <faction> |	factions.join |	Join a defined Faction /f kick <target> |	factions.kick |	Kick a player from your Faction /f leave	| factions.leave	| Leave your Faction
+/f invite <target> |	factions.invite |	Invite a player to your faction /f join <faction> |	factions.join |	Join a defined Faction /f kick <target> |	factions.kick |	Kick a player from your faction /f leave	| factions.leave	| Leave your faction
 /f list	| factions.list |	List top Factions by players /f lock	| factions.lock |	Lock datafiles from being overwritten.
 Will make anything on the server not get saved.
 /f logins |	factions.monitorlogins |	Toggle monitoring of logins for your Faction